impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 2.md

 ---
 # Log Files
-Usefull for:
+Useful for:
-- Login attemps or failures.
+- Login attempts or failures.
-- Traffic on a network
+- Traffic on a network.
 - List of accessed things.
+- Password changes.
--
+- Application errors.